Photos

 long formal bio/resume

-Brendon Randall-Myers is a Brooklyn-based composer and guitarist who creates intricate and visceral music at various intersections of rock, experimental, theater, and classical.
-His work evokes trance and flow states experienced on 20-mile runs and in punk and metal performances, iterating and amplifying concise musical materials into extreme meditations.
+Brendon Randall-Myers is a Brooklyn-based composer, guitarist, who creates intricate and visceral music at various intersections of rock, experimental, theater, and classical.
+A former varsity college track athlete and NCSF-certified personal trainer, his work frequently evokes states of flow and focus experienced on 20-mile runs and heavy barbell squats, iterating and amplifying concise musical materials into extreme meditations.

-As a freelancer, Brendon has performed with orchestras (China Philharmonic, Atlanta Symphony), indie bands (Magik*Magik, Fay Kueen, Ecce Shnak), new music groups (Ensemble Signal, Contemporaneous), and in opera pits (Opera Saratoga, Experiments in Opera).
-He has scored several short films (Docked, We The Economy: Recession); does freelance work as a music engraver, arranger, sound engineer; and maintains an active private teaching studio.
+As a freelance guitarist, Brendon performs with orchestras (China Philharmonic, Chicago Symphony), indie bands (Magik*Magik, Ecce Shnak), new music groups (Ensemble Signal, Contemporaneous), and in opera and ballet pits (Opera Saratoga, Megan Williams Dance).
+He also does work as a music engraver (Martin Bresnick, Netflix’s The Witcher Seasons 3-4), maintains an active private teaching studio, and trains fitness clients privately and at NYLO Fitness in Tribeca.